artibhoir369/freelance/README.md

 ### Java, PHP
 ### Asterisk
 ### Linux, Bash scripting, Apache/http, nginx, VPN
-# I’m confident I can contribute to your project effectively and align with your specific requirements.
+# I can contribute to your project effectively and align with your specific requirements.
 Thank you for the opportunity!